-The purchase of property in England and Wales is ‘as seen’ and it is the buyer’s responsibility to determine whether the property’s foul and surface water drainage is fit-for-purpose and legal.
-WCI’s Home Buyers Drainage Survey identifies potential problems and helps to explain what the cost of resolving these problems will be so that you can get on with buying or selling your home.
+The purchase of property in England and Wales is ‘as seen’ and it is the buyer’s responsibility to determine whether the property’s foul and surface water drainage is fit-for-purpose and legally compliant.
+WCI’s Home-Buyer’s Drainage Survey identifies potential problems and helps to explain what the cost of resolving these problems will be so that you can get on with buying or selling your home.

 What’s included in our Drainage Surveys?

-WCI offers two levels of survey; Standard and Advanced.
-Our Home Buyers Drainage Surveys are offered at a fixed price and our reports are delivered without delay.
+WCI offers two levels of survey – the Standard Survey and Advanced Survey.
+Our Home-Buyer’s Drainage Surveys are offered at a fixed price and our reports are delivered without delay.
 Our reports are often used to support negotiations between buyer and seller.
-Prices are for a single domestic property with up to 5 bedrooms.

 Please contact WCI on 01984 623404 to book a survey and for pricing.